Loomi-me/hydrogen-reference-project/README.md

 - initialize the Visually SDK with the instrument interface and store state reflection<br/>
 - notify Visually when a PDP is loaded with its specific product and also when a specific variant is selected<br/>
 - implement the transform functions to return the cart and product objects in the shape expected by the Visually SDK<br/>
-- handle user tracking concent by implementing analyticsProcessingAllowed
+- handle user tracking consent by implementing analyticsProcessingAllowed
+- change the headless url in the Visually Dashboard

 ---